sigma-s/100-Days-of-Code/log.md

 # 100 Days Of Code - The Mighty Log

+### Day 17: Friday February 17, 2017 - in progress

+**Today's Progress**:
+- Finished HTML and CSS sections of Udemy's Web Development Bootcamp.
+- Adjusted columns on portfolio for different screen sizes (changed each to col-lg-3 col-med-3 col-sm-6).
+Also, started a new one from scratch since I'm still experiencing some issues.
+- Created new landing page for one of my websites

+**Thoughts:** Udemy - I am thoroughly enjoying Udemy's Web Development Bootcamp course.
+Video lessons have been a great addition to my learning process.
+It's very helpful being able to see what someone is doing as well as hear explanations opposed to strictly reading.
+I am now to the JavaScript section, and I look forward to learning.
+Again, I bought this course specifically for help with JavaScript so I'm excited for another opportunity to learn this content.

+Portfolio - The navbar was working properly, but the jumbotron engulfed the entire page.
+After being unsuccessful in figuring out where the issue was, I went through line-by-line (again) comparing to a solution from Web Development Bootcap (which led to another issue of the navbar icons not showing up, but I found an updated font awesome link on StackOverflow that worked).

+Landing Page - When I first was introduced to Bootstrap, I didn't know what to think.
+It seemed to good to be true and almost like cheating.
+On Codepen, you simply click the Quickadd buttong, and you can then do all of these magical things.
+What has helped me understand Bootstrap a lot more was actually seeing the css file.
+I had no idea what the magic was before.
+Now, I can actually look through the css to see how everything works.
+It doesn't feel like cheating anymore because it's exremely intricate, you still need a deep understanding, and I can go in and edit things if needed.

+Using Bootstrap, I started working on a new landing page for one of my sites, gamesandkeys.com (video game piano tutorials, sheet music, and midi files).
+My focus is not currently on music and I haven't made any video game piano tutorials for awhile, but the site is still active and still gets traffic.
+I think I may keep going with this new version and do a complete overhaul.

+**Sidenote Jones:** I'm looking forward to NBA Allstar Weekend!

+**Link to tweet:** [MightyJoeW Day 17] ()

+**Link to work:** Portfolio ()

-### Day 16: Thursday February 16, 2017 - still in progress
+### Day 16: Thursday February 16, 2017

 **Today's Progress**: FINALLY fixed navbar on portfolio to stay fixed at top (container needed to be ABOVE the navbar) .
 Also, fixed hamburger menu (needed to manually add bootstrap links from site opposed to using the quick links in codepen).
 Udemy course led me to finding this error.

-Edit: Never mind.
+Update 1: Never mind.
 Moving the container broke some other parts of the page (put whole page in a jumbotron and messed up the footer).
 Back to the drawing board!

-Edit 2: I found the error!!!
+Update 2: I found the error!!!
 I missing </nav>!!!
 I feel so relieved and frustrated at the same time lol.
 Great way to wrap up the night though :)

 **Thoughts:** I'm thinking I may need to start from scratch with my portfolio.
 But I do feel like I can eventually figure out why the navbar will not work when fixed (and let's be honest, I don't want to start over from scratch lol).